Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 Want Claude handling more of your content stack?
 See how to post to TikTok with Claude to run the same flow on TikTok, or how to make AI videos with Claude Code for the part that creates the video in the first place.

-To queue a video instead of sending it now, add a time to your prompt.
-Say “publish this Monday morning at 8” and Claude passes a scheduledTime to Blotato.
-You can also say “use my next free slot” and Blotato drops it into the next open spot on your content calendar.
-Scheduled videos show up in Blotato, where you can reschedule or delete them later.
+Say “publish this Monday morning at 8” and Claude passes a scheduledTime to Blotato, or ask for your next free slot and it takes the next open spot on your calendar.
+Scheduled videos live in Blotato, where you can move or delete them later.

 Ready to post to YouTube straight from Claude?
 Start with Blotato and connect the MCP server in a couple of minutes.